skoblov-lab/SciLK/README.md

     $ conda create -n scilk-chem python=3.6

 You can use `virtualenv` just as well, though take note that SciLK requires Python 3.6 to run properly.
-After you've have created and activated a new Python 3.6 environment issue these commands:
+After you have created and activated a new Python 3.6 environment issue these commands:

     (scilk-chem) $ git clone -b chemdner-pub https://github.com/skoblov-lab/SciLK.git